 You already know that you can get stains on teeth from smoking.
-In fact, people who smoke are twice as likely to report tooth discoloration as those who don't.
-But why are smoking teeth stains so distinctive?
+In fact, people who smoke are twice as likely to report tooth discolouration as those who don't.
+But, why are smoking teeth stains so distinctive?

 Does smoking cause tooth decay?

 Nicotine causes a reduction in the flow of saliva, which promotes dry mouth symptoms.
 What this means is that in people who smoke, the saliva is not thick enough to offer the same degree of protection to teeth as in non-smokers.
 So, although smoking does not directly cause tooth decay, it affects the mouth's natural defence system and makes it harder for smokers to maintain optimal oral health.

 For this reason, smokers are at greater risk of tooth decay and gum disease and should take extra care with their oral hygiene.
 Exposed tooth roots in teeth damaged by smoking can lead to heightened sensitivity too.

 Smoking-induced tooth loss

 Men who smoke are 3.6 times more likely to lose their teeth than those who don't, while for women that figure is 2.5 times.
 This is according to research from the University of Birmingham.

 Why this increased likelihood of tooth loss from smoking?
 It comes back to the fact that people who smoke are more likely to develop gum disease, which is a major cause of tooth loss.
 It doesn't help that smoking lowers the amount of oxygen in the blood stream, making it harder for your gums to fight infection and heal themselves.

 Another theory is that because smoking can mask gum bleeding, patients don't realise how serious the problem is until their teeth start to become loose or fall out.
 If you experience bleeding gums after quitting smoking, it could just be that smoking was covering up the problem.